MicrosoftDocs/quantum-docs/articles/how-to-publish-qsharp-job-as-azurefunction.md

 ## Test the Azure Function in your local environment

 1. Delete any reference to an Azure storage account.
-Navigate to the local.settings.json file located in the function app project directory.
-Replace any string configured for ``AzureWebJobsStorage`` by the empty string.
+Navigate to the **local.settings.json** file located in the **Function.Csharp** folder.
+Replace any string configured for ``AzureWebJobsStorage`` with the empty string.
 The file should look as follows:

     ```json
     {